How to Avoid Paying Other People’s Taxes

 Keep in mind, though, that you will be able to deduct the distribution amount from your adjusted cost base.

-@alvanson: This is typically done by the brokerage, so you shouldn’t have to make this calculation.
+@alvanson: This is not always done by the brokerage, so you may have to make this adjustment manually.
 This is from the FAQ on the iShares site:

 “For reinvested distributions for an iShares fund, an investor can increase the adjusted cost base (ACB) of the iShares fund by the amount of the reinvested distribution.
 This adjustment means that any gain realized on a subsequent sale of units will, in effect, be reduced by the amount of the distribution.
 In this way, you do not pay tax twice on the distribution.
 In many cases, your brokerage firm will automatically change the ACB to reflect reinvested distributions on iShares funds.
 However, not all brokerage firms provide this service.”